i-abdullahirshad/gamepadscheck/src/content/articles/can-stick-drift-fix-itself.md

 One thing worth knowing here.
 The Windows calibration wizard you reach by typing joy.cpl applies to DirectInput devices.
 Xbox controllers use XInput, and games read those values directly, so calibrating an Xbox pad there will look successful and change nothing in play.

 Beyond those two, a genuinely worn stick has one real answer.
-Replace the module.
+Replace the module, or follow a comprehensive [controller drift fix](/controller-drift-fix/) guide to swap out the failing components.
 Hall effect replacements remove the wear mechanism entirely instead of restarting the same countdown.

 ### **What to do with a controller that seems to have recovered**